 Late yesterday, it became disappointingly clear that voters in Orange County will not see a proposal for earned sick time on their ballots in November.
 Despite the will of at least 46,000 Orange County voters and a broad coalition of workers, businesses and advocates who played by the rules, Mayor Teresa Jacobs and county commissioners ignored their duties and caved to special interests to keep citizens from being able to vote.
 This is the most blatant example I’ve seen of moneyed special interests using their clout to subvert the purest tool of citizen democracy: the right of citizens to petition the government.

-As National Partnership President Debra L. Ness said, "it is a sad day for democracy."
+As National Partnership President Debra Ness, “it is a sad day for democracy.”

 But what happened in Orange County is not just worrisome and harmful for working families, businesses and the democratic process in Florida.
 What happened in Orange County is the latest example of a growing, far-reaching and coordinated attack led by big business special interests with unlimited financial resources and access.